zenobio93/seat-docs/docs/installation_guides/ubuntu.md

 ***

 ### PHP
-Since SeAT is a PHP application, we will of course need to install php packages.
+Since SeAT is a PHP application, we will to install php packages.
 For now, we're relying on PHP 7.1 due to issues with Laravel on PHP 7.2 on some methods.
-We will add ondrej PPA which is very popular and providing most of php versions.
+We will add ondrej PPA which is very popular and caters for most php versions.

-Let's start by using your favorite editor and creating file `/etc/apt/source.list.d/php.list` (`nano` or `vi` are working very well for such things).
+Let's start by using your favorite editor and create the file `/etc/apt/source.list.d/php.list` (`nano` or `vi` works well for such things).
-Inside the newly created file, simply past the block bellow :
+Inside the newly created file, simply paste the block bellow :

 <ul class="nav nav-tabs">
 <li class="active"><a data-toggle="tab" data-target="#phpppa_xenial">Xenial 16.04</a></li>